 Once you realize the dynamics between your OM and TM, you want to “wake up”, to go beyond thought.
 You want the calm, peace and serenity OM offers you versus the chaos TM is dictating to you.
 Buddha, which literally means “the awakened one”, sought precisely that on his quest for enlightenment.
 This simply means you are not immersed in your TM; you have created space and separation from thought.
 The thoughts still arise but you now have the ability to observe them, as you are no longer identified with your mind.
-You broke the spell and now are the witness, your OM, the seat of awareness and your true being.
+You break the spell and now are the witness, your OM, the seat of awareness and your true being.
 Think of this constant voice in your head like a river.
 You were swimming in this river, immersed in thought, identifying with this thinking, and allowing the currents to carry you in any direction.
 But as you awaken, become enlightened, you are now seated at the river bank, observing the river below but not immersed in it.
 It is an immensely powerful gift to purge yourself from this stream of constant thinking.

 Your natural state of being is to be in OM.
 Here, you are centered and fully present in the moment.
 You are above thought, it is a heightened state of alertness and awareness, a greater state of consciousness.
 It is the doorway to the depths of your being.
 You are not dwelling in the past or fantasizing about future activity, just simply living the moment in the NOW.
 There is silence, and stillness, here that is so glorious that it will take your breath away and fill your heart with joy.
 It is a wonderful inner journey to experience.

 But as you strive to wake up, you will discover it is not an easy process.
 Sages and Yogis have strived for centuries for enlightenment.
 Your TM is resilient and sweeps you back into thought with great force.
 You may walk in nature and be so in awe in nature that you can see the stillness of the trees and feel the soft breeze on your skin that you momentarily wake up.
 You are in the NOW.
 Your TM stopped as the glory of nature literally took your breath away.
 But, within seconds, you are back to thinking.
-But every time you noticed you drifted off and return to the present moment, you are in the NOW.
+But the magical thing is every time you noticed you drifted off and return to the present moment, you are in the NOW.
 As you fight this epic battle – waking up then drifting off, waking up then drifting off again – you discover your present moment respites last a little longer and the time period you drift off lasts a little less.
 At first, you may wake up just two or three times a day, for only seconds at a time, and otherwise are completely immersed in thought.
 You essentially are living your entire day spiritually unconscious.
 But as you wake up more frequently, with intention, you continue to break the chain of thought.
 The momentum of the energy dissipates.
 This is immensely powerful, as many of our thought patterns are on a repeat loop and by waking up you break this pattern, many of which can be harmful, even destructive.
 With practice and perseverance, you begin to wake up several times each day.
 It’s like getting out of the proverbial river and sitting on the river bank.
 Every time I do, I smile to myself, acknowledging I am in the NOW.
-It becomes a spiritual game, constantly trying to wake up and you are rewarded exponentially by being free of thought and inner peace.
+It becomes a spiritual game, constantly trying to wake up and you are rewarded exponentially by by being free of thought and inner peace.
+You literally rise above thought, beyond thought.
 The frequency increases and you find yourself on the river bank more often; more importantly, you discover you want to be out of the river.
 It is a journey I’ve been on for a few years now and half my day is now on the river bank, living in the present moment, the NOW.

 But it is a daunting process; it is not reactive but rather requires being proactive and with intention to wake up.
 Your TM is tenacious, constantly swirling with thought.
 But these thoughts are simply energy, whirling in your mind like puffy clouds in the sky.
 They come and go, the majority are both random and repetitive: I need to text Lisa, what should I make for lunch, I can’t believe Jim said that yesterday, I wonder what Mary is doing , when are they going to finish that construction, why won’t that guy wear his mask.
 It’s just nonstop chatter, the voice never shuts up and often takes both sides.
 But with an emotional attachment like anger or anxiety, the energy frequency is higher and the voice becomes extremely active.I can’t believe he just said that on the phone, the nerve!
 And I’m always so nice to him, I’m never speaking to him again!
 You can really lose yourself in this intensity, creating a feedback loop that can ruin your entire day as you constantly replay the phone conversation in your mind.
 Your mind can go off into some fantasy as you imagine calling him back and really going off on him.
 You play the scenario out over and over again in your mind, gaining some satisfaction but at an immense cost.
 You’ve worked yourself up into a frenzy and clearly not living in the present moment, dwelling on the phone call that took place hours ago.
+The ego loves to feed on this pain, making us feel morally superior.
 We’ve all been there but deep down recognize this is not healthy behavior.
 So what to do?